cogini/mix_deploy/README.md

     - bin/deploy-sync-assets-s3
 ```

-In `rel/config.exs` we set up an overlay which adds the `rel/etc/environment`
+In `rel/config.exs` an overlay adds the `rel/etc/environment` file to the
-file to the release under `etc/environment`, which makes it show up as
+release under `etc/environment`, which makes it show up as
 `/srv/foo/current/etc/environment`:

 ```elixir